rtrouton/rtrouton_scripts/rtrouton_scripts/migrate_ad_mobile_account_to_local_account/README.md

 1. Detects if the Mac is bound to AD and offers to unbind the Mac from AD if desired.
 2. Display a list of the accounts with a UID greater than 1000
-3. Select an account from the list
-4. Back up the password hash of the account from the **AuthenticationAuthority** attribute
+3. Once an account is selected, back up the password hash of the account from the **AuthenticationAuthority** attribute
-5. Remove the following attributes from the specified account:
+4. Remove the following attributes from the specified account:
 `cached_groups`,
 `cached_auth_policy`,
 `CopyTimestamp` - This attribute is used by the OS to determine if the account is a mobile account,